cdktf/cdktf-provider-snowflake/docs/oauthIntegrationForCustomClients.go.md

 Specifies a Base64-encoded RSA public key, without the -----BEGIN PUBLIC KEY----- and -----END PUBLIC KEY----- headers.

 External changes for this field won't be detected.
-In case you want to apply external changes, you can re-create the resource using `terraform taint`.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/oauth_integration_for_custom_clients#oauth_client_rsa_public_key OauthIntegrationForCustomClients#oauth_client_rsa_public_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/oauth_integration_for_custom_clients#oauth_client_rsa_public_key OauthIntegrationForCustomClients#oauth_client_rsa_public_key}

 ---